 She explained, “I realised that spending money was not a bad thing as long as I used it wisely.
 It also got me thinking about my finances in the long run.
 Not just for the next five years, but the next 10, 20, or even 30 years.
 Through this course, I became motivated to explore different income streams.
 Instead of waiting for a job opening, I began to think about how I could utilise the skills I have to create income.”

-It was this newfound knowledge that inspired Hope to start her own coaching business.
+It was this newfound knowledge that inspired Hope to start her own coaching business, Coach With Hope.
 Hope said, “I used to work a 9-6 job, meaning I got paid as long as I showed up for work.
 However, not once did I ever think of making money through other ways.
 This course has encouraged me to think about how I can create income, rather than wait for something to come up in the job market.”

 Hope is a certified yoga and pilates instructor and wellness coach who has been teaching yoga since 2018.
 She decided to branch out to wellness coaching in late 2020 after she got her Masters degree in Health Psychology.